microsoft/LightGBM/python-package/README.rst

     pip install lightgbm --no-binary lightgbm --config-settings=cmake.define.USE_HOMEBREW_FALLBACK=OFF

-Use this option to stop looking into Homebrew standard folders for finding dependencies (e.g. OpenMP) on macOS.
+Use this option to stop looking into Homebrew standard folders for finding dependencies (e.g. OpenMP) during the build on macOS.

 Build with Time Costs Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~